1832 Royal Commission into the Operation of the Poor Laws: Criticism

 There is evidence that Nassau Senior had written the report before the data was collected and that evidence was used selectively to meet the prewritten report.
 Of the questionnaires sent out, only 10% replied, and some of the questions directed a certain response.
 However, the inquiry was not supposed to be impartial since the commission wanted to change the existing system, and keeping the current system was not considered an option.
 The questionnaires used asked leading questions, which were poorly framed and led to responses that were ambiguous or irrelevant.

 From a modern standpoint, it can be argued that despite the long term effects of the ensuing Poor Law Amendment, the report itself was wildly inaccurate.
 Most of the relief was received by the undeserving poor (those who were considered not "able-bodied" and therefore undeserving of poverty), which contrasted with the reports findings.
 Only 20% of the total population of 12 million were claiming poor relief, of which only 20% were "able-bodied", 50% were children under 15 and 9% to 20% were sick, aged or infirm.
 Many of the moral judgements that supported Benthamite ideas were thus unfounded.
+Bloy (2002) observed:

 "They fell into the trap of assuming that employers and workers could bargain on equal terms, which they could not and did not.
 The Commissioners argued that the existing means of poor relief allowed unscrupulous employers and farmers to force down wages and deliberately to keep a pool of surplus labour because they knew the workers could 'fall on the rates' if it suited business.
 It was accepted that poverty was inevitable ("the poor are always with you') so nothing was done to tackle that problem.
 It was thought that a deterrent workhouse would cause a moral reformation among the poor: that they would go out and find work rather than submit to 'the House'.
 Unfortunately, there was little work to be found in the rural south so the whole basis of the legislation was unsound."
-Marjie Bloy, Ph.
-D.